dloscutoff/pip/Documentation/Pre-defined variables.md

-For the most up-to-date catalogue, see list near the top of `execution.py`.
-The list here also includes the "special variables," which have different behavior when accessed and/or assigned.
+This list also includes the "special variables," which have different behavior when accessed and/or assigned.
+(For regex match variables, see [Regex operations](https://github.com/dloscutoff/pip/blob/master/Documentation/Regex%20operations.md).)
 Eventually, every letter h-z should appear below.

 `_` Identity function (== `{a}`)